petrkrulis2022/agentsphere-full-web-man-US/AR_VIEWER_3D_MODELS_UPDATE_PROMPT.md

 ## Next Steps

-1. Download the two GLB files from Sketchfab
+1. Download the two GLB files from Sketchfab (humanoid_robot_face.glb and pax-a920_highpoly.glb)
+2. Copy the human_head.glb file from the backend workspace
-2. Add them to `/public/models/` in your AR Viewer workspace
+3. Add all three models to `/public/models/` in your AR Viewer workspace
-3. Find your agent rendering component
+4. Find your agent rendering component
-4. Replace primitive geometry code with GLB model loading
+5. Replace primitive geometry code with GLB model loading
-5. Test with a few agents first
+6. Test with a few agents first
-6. Adjust scales as needed
+7. Adjust scales as needed
-7. Deploy and test in actual AR on mobile devices
+8. Deploy and test in actual AR on mobile devices

 ---